FoamScience/foam-language-server/README.md

 - Syntax-based Folding and Highlighting
     - Because [tree-sitter-foam](https://github.com/FoamScience/tree-sitter-foam)
       has these features already.
-    - All you have to do is `:TSInstall foam` (on (Neo)VIM, or equivalent) and detect the file type.
+    - All you have to do is `:TSInstall foam` (on (Neo)VIM, or equivalent)
 - Formatting
-    - I don't why people use formatters, set up your editor to write inherently formatted code, that's all!
+    - Please use external C++/Typescript formatters if you're obsessed with nice-looking code.
 - Semantic Tokenisation
     - We have little to no semantics in OpenFOAM file format.
 Especially, the lack of modifier-like constructs discourages extensive semantics tokenisation.